Hospital admissions for people who have deliberately poisoned themselves have almost doubled in the last decade.

 Confiding in someone is the first step on the road to recovery from self-harm.
 It doesn’t matter who the person is, but taking the first steps to breaking the self-harm cycle is far easier with someone onside

-Counselling, offers an environment where the individual can talk through their problems, and establish what is at the heart of their need to self-harm.
+Counselling or therapy, offers an environment where the individual can talk through their problems, and establish what is at the heart of their need to self-harm.
 It provides a non-judgemental, completely confidential atmosphere.

 Prescribed medication, such as anti-depressants, may also be given by a GP to help regulate the emotions that cause the self-harm, particularly if it is linked to a wider state of depression.